colinta/teacup/README.md

 example apps, write your own, whatever.
 But read on to hear about why Teacup is more than just writing `layouts` and applying styles.

-### Teacup as a utility
+## Teacup as a utility

+When you are prototyping an app it is useful to bang out a bunch of code quickly, and here are some ways that Teacup might help.

 You can use all the methods above without having to rely on the entirety of Teacup's layout and stylesheet systems.
-By that I mean any time you are creating a view hierarchy don't be shy about using Teacup to do it, and since `UIView` has the `style` method, it can be used to group a bunch of customizations anywhere in your code.
+By that I mean *any* time you are creating a view hierarchy don't be shy about using Teacup to do it.

+`UIView` has the `style` method, which can be used to group a bunch of customizations anywhere in your code.
 You don't *have* to pull out a stylesheet to do it.

-When you are prototyping an app it is useful to bang out a bunch of code quickly, and here are some ways that Teacup might help.

 ```ruby
 # Custom Navigation Title created and styled by Teacup